thegroundhogwhisperer/Ay-yahs-Greenhouse/Greenhouse/greenhousealarm/README.md

 # Ay-yahs-Greenhouse

-# Python script for temperature notifictions on an Ubuntu 18.04 desktop.
+# Python scripts for temperature notifictions on an Ubuntu 18.04 desktop

 # greenhousealarm.py